One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Bias Under a Good Sign

-\Cref{fig:wald_conditional} shows that screening on the first-stage sign affects rejection rates little.
-For instance, the endogeneity cutoff required to keep rejections rates below 10\% is $\abs{\rho}\leq 0.75$, rather than the unconditional $0.76$.
-This result is explained by the fact that, when the instrument is very weak, screening has two effects.
-On one hand, the bias of $\hat{\beta}_{IV}$ is reduced.
-At the same time, screening out wrong-signed first-stage estimates leads to an overestimate of first-stage strength, on average.
-These two effects are just about offsetting, so that the rejection contours in \Cref{fig:wald_conditional} are much like those in \Cref{fig:wald_unconditional}.
+Comparison of the two panels in \Cref{fig:wald} suggests sign-screening affects rejection rates little.
+For instance, the endogeneity threshold required to keep rejections rates below 10\% is $\abs{\rho}\leq 0.75$, close to the unconditional value of $0.76$ otherwise required for this.
+This happy finding is explained by the fact that, when the instrument is very weak, sign-screening has two effects.
+On one hand, screening out wrong-signed first-stage estimates tends to overestimate first-stage strength.
+At the same time, in contrast to screening on first-stage $F$, the median bias of $\hat{\beta}_{IV}$ is reduced.
+These two effects are just about offsetting, so that the conditional rejection contours in panel (b) of \Cref{fig:wald} are much like the unconditional contours plotted in panel (a).

-What practical lesson should we draw from this?
-An empiricist hewing to conventional \ac{IV} reporting strategy---showing reduced-form, first-stage, and \ac{IV} estimates and the associated standard errors---can be reassured that, provided the first stage has the anticipated sign, bias is likely to be minimal and coverage adequate.
-Only when endogeneity exceeds a level that applied microeconomists rarely encounter is inference likely to be misleading.
-The careful analyst likewise judges statistical power by standard errors rather than $t$-statistics, and hesitates to declare a finding conclusive based on $\hat{\beta}_{IV}$ alone when the reduced form is statistically uninformative.
-Just-ID \ac{IV} is a strong hand, but the reduced form, a regression coefficient with anodyne statistical properties, is the \ac{IV} analyst's ace in the hole.